pamons12/CSCI-462-Blog-pamons12.github.io/README.md

 ### 2. Tight coupling - also known as strong coupling
 <span style="margin-left:2em">a.
 Should reduce coupling between modules
-<span style="margin-left:2em">b.
+<br/><span style="margin-left:2em">b.
 Coupling is the degree to which each program module relies on another module
-<span style="margin-left:2em">c.
+<br/><span style="margin-left:2em">c.
 Using tight coupling doesn't allow further changes in  the code without causing a domino effect

 ### Untestability - testing should not be hard
 <span style="margin-left:2em">a.
 Write code so that it can be easily tested
-<span style="margin-left:2em">b.
+<br/><span style="margin-left:2em">b.
 Usually caused by tight coupling

 ### Premature optimization - don't do it
 <span style="margin-left:2em">a.
 It will only make code harder to read and follow
-<span style="margin-left:2em">b.
+<br/><span style="margin-left:2em">b.
 Most compilers already do this for you

 ### Indescriptive Naming - Name classes, methods, attributes, and variables with good names
 <span style="margin-left:2em">a.
 Do not abbreviate